svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Erasing the track](./resources/erasing-track.jpg)

-Once clear option is selected, the clear button of the track will blink once in the view:
+Once the clear option is selected, the clear button of the track will blink once in the view:

 ![Clear button blink](./resources/clear-button-blink.png)